 I distracted myself from this existential crisis by delving into a skill I had always wanted to learn: tarot reading.
 I’d loved magic and mysticism ever since I was a child, and that love really blossomed around the age of 18.
 Since then, I’d amassed a collection of tarot decks, and now I actually had the time to properly learn the craft.
 I made myself a schedule, getting up every day at 8am so I could dedicate the next few hours to studying two or three cards in as much depth as possible.
 Giving my first reading to another person felt like taking an exam after so much work, but I was thrilled with the results – the accuracy of the reading was truly incredible!
 Furthermore, it came as a surprise that having your cards read can actually be very therapeutic.
 If my psychology degree taught me anything, it is that having a safe space to talk through one’s fears and anxieties will always be essential.
 If you feel you are in need of such a space, check out my website and let me help you in this magical and unique way!

 In these unprecedented times, we’ve come to appreciate life’s little pleasures more than ever.
 During the COVID-19 pandemic, Molly Nathan, a recent Philosophy and Politics graduate the University of Leeds, has started her own business, delivering these little pleasures to people’s doorsteps all over London.
-Her food subscription business The Social Distancing Kitchen has been up and running since the end of March and has been a roaring success.
+Her food subscription business The Social Distancing Kitchen has been up and running since the end of March 2020 and has been a roaring success.
 The Social Distancing Kitchen provides gorgeous, homecooked meals delivered to your door.
 The power of social media has helped them gain thousands of supporters, and they operate via a subscription service or one-off deliveries, so whether you want the week off cooking or just the night, they have you covered.
 Their treat boxes of sweet and savoury grazing platters have also been a massive hit.
 What is even sweeter?
 15% of the proceeds go directly to Women’s Aid.
 Vegan options will be added to the mix from January 2021.

 If your career plans have been put on hold and you’ve changed mid-stream please get in touch with us.
 Must be 25 years old or under.